AmpersandTarski/documentation/syntax/interface.md

   ]
 ```

-To understand this interface, take notice of:
+To understand this fragment, take notice of:

 1. The name of this interface is `Person`.
 It follows keyword `INTERFACE`.
 The interface expression of this interface is `I[Person]`.
 It follows the colon behind the name `Person`.
 2. The interface applies to any atom from the _domain of the interface expression_.
 In this example, that would be any atom of type `Person`.
 In the example, this is `"J. Lovell"`.
 So, this interface is applied solely to `"J. Lovell"`.